UniReg: A Universal Model for Controllable CT Image Registration: UniReg Method

 \subsubsection{Dynamic Deformation Generation}

-Inspired by adaptive architectures~\cite{jia2016dynamic, zhang2021dodnet}, we design a task-aware dynamic network $\mathcal{G}(\cdot)$ that combines two core components: conditional filter generator and a dynamic deformation field head, as shown in the right part of Figure~\ref{fig:overview}.
+Inspired by adaptive architectures~\cite{jia2016dynamic, zhang2021dodnet}, we use a lightweight controller to generate task-aware parameters for the deformation head, as shown in the right part of Figure~\ref{fig:overview}.
+Given the conditional vector $\mathbf{z}_{ij}^{l}$, the $l$-th controller is formulated as

-Instead of requiring multiple specialized or fixed networks for different tasks, our conditional filter generator produces convolutional kernels modulated by the input's anatomical characteristics and registration task constraints.
-Technically, dynamic convolution kernels $\bm{\omega}$ are generated through the aforementioned three components in \ref{sec:Vector}.
-This yields: